Exponential clustering of bipartite quantum entanglement at arbitrary temperatures: Beyond short-range interacting spin systems

 \subsection{Quantum boson systems}

-Finally, in quantum boson systems, the Hamiltonian is locally unbounded (i.e., the parameter $g$ is infinitely large, see Fig.~\ref{tab:fund_para}).
-In such systems, we do not usually obtain the Lieb-Robinson bound with a finite Lieb-Robinson velocity~\cite{PhysRevLett.102.240501}.
-To extend our results, we may have to restrict ourselves to particular classes of quantum many-body boson systems, such as free boson systems~\cite{cramer2008locality,Nachtergaele2009}, spin-boson models~\cite{PhysRevLett.111.230404,PhysRevLett.115.130401}, and Bose-Hubbard type Hamiltonians~\cite{PhysRevA.84.032309,PhysRevLett.127.070403,yin2021finite}.
-The establishment of the Lieb-Robinson bound in the boson systems is still an active area of research.
+Finally, in quantum boson systems, the Hamiltonian is locally unbounded (i.e., the parameter $g$ is infinitely large, as shown in Fig.~\ref{tab:fund_para}).
+In such systems, typically, the Lieb-Robinson bound is not obtained with a finite Lieb-Robinson velocity~\cite{PhysRevLett.102.240501}.
+To extend the obtained results, the study may need to be restricted to particular classes of quantum many-body boson systems, such as free boson systems~\cite{cramer2008locality,Nachtergaele2009}, spin-boson models~\cite{PhysRevLett.111.230404,PhysRevLett.115.130401}, and Bose-Hubbard type Hamiltonians~\cite{PhysRevA.84.032309,PhysRevLett.127.070403,yin2021finite}.
+The establishment of the Lieb-Robinson bound in boson systems is still an active area of research.